starsite/FileMaker-Swift/README.md

 - - -

 ## Find Request (function)
-This example shows an "or" request.
-Note the difference in payload for an "and" request.
-Set the payload from a `UITextField` (or hardcode a query, like this) and pass it as a parameter.
+Note the difference in payload when building an "or" request vs. an "and" request.
+You can set your payload from a `UITextField`, or hardcode a query (like this).
+Then pass the payload as a parameter.

 ```swift
 // returns -> ([records], error code)